Mezatsong/laravel-swagger-docs/README.md

 One thing to note is this library leans on being explicit.
 It will choose to include keys even if they have a default.
 For example it chooses to say a route has a deprecated value of false rather than leaving it out.
 I believe this makes reading the documentation easier by not leaving important information out.
 The file can be easily cleaned up afterwards if the user chooses to leave out the defaults.

 ### Command line
-Generating the swagger documentation is easy, simply run `php artisan laravel-swagger:generate` in your project root.
+Generating the swagger documentation is easy, simply run `php artisan swagger:generate` in your project root.
 The output of the command will be stored in your storage path linked in config file.

-If you wish to generate docs for a subset of your routes, you can pass a filter using `--filter`, for example: `php artisan laravel-swagger:generate --filter="/api"`
+If you wish to generate docs for a subset of your routes, you can pass a filter using `--filter`, for example: `php artisan swagger:generate --filter="/api"`

 You can also configure your swagger.php file to always generate schema when accessing Swagger UI or just by adding this line in your .env: `SWAGGER_GENERATE_ALWAYS=true`